Chris99ChangHo/gna-web-dev-internship-2025/week-04/day-04.md

 ## 🧠 Key Concepts Learned

--   **Expanded Development Process Understanding:** Through the development meeting, you re-evaluated the current progress and gained deeper insights into **the importance of practical customization experience** and real-world considerations like **legal risks associated with AI content usage**.
+-   **Expanded Development Process Understanding:** Through the development meeting and PPT presentation, you re-evaluated the current progress and gained deeper insights into the **importance of practical customization experience** and real-world considerations like **legal risks associated with AI content usage**.
 -   **Efficient Pagination Implementation:** You mastered a practical method for implementing pagination by accurately calculating the `offset` argument for `WP_User_Query` and **handling WordPress permalinks (`get_query_var('paged')`)**.
--   **AJAX-based Dynamic Content Loading:** By directly implementing the communication between JavaScript and PHP (`admin-ajax.php`), you gained practical experience in asynchronously loading and updating user lists, understanding the significance of a **seamless user experience without full page refreshes**.
+-   **AJAX-based Dynamic Content Loading:** You directly implemented the communication between JavaScript and PHP (`admin-ajax.php`) to asynchronously load and update user lists, understanding the significance of a **seamless user experience without full page refreshes**, but **felt the need for further learning** in this area.
--   **Client-Server Data Communication:** You practiced using key JavaScript and PHP functions essential for AJAX communication, such as `jQuery.serialize()`, `$.post()`, and `wp_localize_script()`, to exchange data between the client and server.
+-   **Client-Server Data Communication:** You practiced using key JavaScript and PHP functions essential for AJAX communication, such as `jQuery.serialize()`, `$.post()`, and `wp_localize_script()`, to exchange data between the client and server, but **felt the need to delve deeper into these concepts.**

 ## 💡 Practical Trial-and-Error and Tips